 Sally was hired in November 2016 as an Advocate Coordinator.
 Sally’s responsibilities include the direct supervision and case management of the CASA volunteers in Ottawa and Delaware Counties.
 This includes having knowledge of the cases in which her volunteers are involved and assisting the volunteers with court preparation.
 She also attends hearings with the volunteers and provides post-dispositional supervision, referrals, and overall direction.
 In addition to these duties, Sally maintains the new agency office in Miami.

 In 2012, Sally and her husband moved to Grove from San Diego where she had lived for 34 years.
 Her husband had grown up fishing on Grand Lake as a kid so they decided to live on the lake after he retired.

 Sally’s professional career in San Diego included working in human resources and for a biotech company.
 After moving to Grove, she went to work for a bank in Customer Service and New Accounts.

-Gayle also is relatively new to the CANO staff.
-She started as the Training Coordinator in July 2016 after joining the organization as a CASA Volunteer earlier in the year.
+Gayle started as the Training Coordinator in July 2016 after joining the organization as a CASA volunteer earlier in the year.
 In her new position, she serves as the first point of contact with all individuals interested in volunteering with CASA.